Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 By releasing videos of their failed launches, which include detailed annotations of which system failed the SpaceX team is reminding us that success can only be achieved after repeated failures.
 It is part of the process.
 They show us how to fail properly.

 **Q.5.d.** Give an example of a biological experiment you might conduct where using _both_ GFP and your selected fluorescent protein could be useful.
 Describe the experiment in no more than a few sentences.
 Draw upon what you've learned about how fluorescent proteins are expressed using DNA constructs (genes).

-**Final Note:** This week you explored the concepts behind Design-Build-Test.
-You also practiced DBT in the context of design tools for living matter (pyMol), decoupled build from design (ordered a gene to be synthesized), and tested a DNA device (via GOOP).
-DBT is an essential framework that you will apply to many (bio)engineering challenges.
-You will explore and practice DBT in many BIOE classes: BIOE 44 (Fundamentals for Engineering Biology Lab), BIOE 123 (Biomedical System Prototyping Lab), and BIOE 141 A and B (Senior Capstone Design).
-Next week we will learn more about what exactly happens when you order a gene (DNA synthesis) and how we can 'read' DNA sequences (sequencing) and **What arises from DNA read/write trends that will matter for the rest of our lives?**

-**Your questions**
-Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?